KristaRutz/animal-shelter-cs/README.md

 ## Pair Program WFH Summary

-* To Do List Lesson
+* Follow along To Do List Lesson
 * Animal Shelter Project
-* Struggles: PC user unable to host LiveShare when paired with a MAC user
+* Struggles: PC user unable to host LiveShare when paired with a MAC/Epicodus user

 ## Setup/Installation Requirements